vytasrgl/ChatScript/wiki/ChatScript-Fact-Manual.md

 them are:
-FACTDUPLICATE (allow multiple versions of the same fact) FACTTRANSIENT (the fact should die at the end of the volley if not in a fact set) ORIGINAL_ONLY (a “member” fact defining a concept only uses the raw word)
+FACTDUPLICATE (allow multiple versions of the same fact) FACTTRANSIENT (the fact should die at the end of the volley if not in a fact set) ORIGINAL_ONLY (a "member" fact defining a concept only uses the raw word)

 Flags you can set for yourself include:
 USER_FLAG1 … USER_FLAG8